MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

 In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **Parts Unlimited** template.

-1. Navigate to [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net).
+1. On your lab computer, start a web browser and navigate to [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net).
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.

     > **Note**: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.